92VV3M42d3v8/Qubes-Privacy-Doc/README.md

 iptables -I OUTPUT -p all -o eth0 -m owner --gid-owner qvpn -j ACCEPT

-Again this should be copied from raw.
+Again Above script should be copied from Blame.
 Save and exit.

 In Terminal